How to Write a Case Study That Attracts Customers and Generates Sales

 Use more than one quote, if possible.
 Perhaps one speaks to the customer’s overall satisfaction with the job done.
 But another one or two could reference a specific detail that he was especially pleased with.

 Explain how your solution was implemented and any problems encountered along the way.
 If you can quantify results, include numbers.
-Photos are a welcome addition too and can go a long way toward supporting your comments.
+Photos are a welcome addition too and can go a long way toward supporting your comments and helping a potential buyer visualize how much their business can change if they invest in your solution.

 Finally, give the results.
 Describe the aftermath, the happily-ever-after thanks to your talents and hard work.
 Ultimately, you want the reader to have recognized himself in the problem and now see your solution and think, "Wow!
 If that worked for them, maybe it can work for us.
 I want in!”